-A homogeneous cluster consists in identical nodes in terms of hardware and software.
+A homogeneous cluster consists of identical nodes in terms of hardware and software.
 Each node has its own memory and at least one processor which can be a multi-core.
 The nodes are connected via a high bandwidth network.
 Tasks executed on this model can be either synchronous or asynchronous.
 In this paper we consider execution of the synchronous tasks on distributed homogeneous platform.
 These tasks can exchange the data via synchronous message passing.
-Therefore, the execution time of a task consists in the computation time and the communication time.
+Therefore, the execution time of a task consists of the computation time and the communication time.
 Moreover, the synchronous communications between tasks can lead to slack times while tasks wait at the synchronization barrier for other tasks to finish their tasks (see figure (1a)).
-The imbalanced communications happen when nodes have to send/receive different amounts of data or they communicate with different numbers of nodes.
-Other sources of slack times are imbalanced computations.
+The imbalanced communications happen when nodes have to send/receive different amount of data or they communicate with different number of nodes.
+Another source of idle times is the imbalanced computations.
 This happens when processing different amounts of data on each processor (see figure (1b)).
 In this case the fastest tasks have to wait at the synchronization barrier for the slowest ones to begin the next task.
 In both cases the overall execution time of the program is the execution time of the slowest task as in EQ (1).